 There are several motivations on why I want to pursue an advanced degree in Operations Research & Analytics.
-My first motivation is to bring a specialty in my area of interest, that is supply chain & manufacturing, in management consulting.
+My first motivation is to acquire a specialty in my area of interest, that is supply chain & manufacturing, in management consulting.
 I am intrigued to become a management consultant prior to achieving my entrepreneurial dream because the industry allows me to provide advice and solutions that can improve the performance of businesses in various industries, especially supply chain & manufacturing.
-I recently joined the BCG Indonesia networking session, and they mentioned that supply chain & manufacturing is one of the fields that they focus on in Indonesia.
-While management consultants are not business-runners, the position can expose me to nearly all parts of a company, ranging from marketing up to operations, and I believe this is very important when I set up my own factory in the future.
-Working as a management consultant also helps connect with respective people, which makes it easier to gain a stronger presence in supply chain & manufacturing.
+I recently joined BCG Indonesia networking session, and they mentioned that supply chain & manufacturing is one of the fields that they focus on in Indonesia.
+While management consultants are not business-runners, the position can expose me to nearly all parts of a company, ranging from marketing up to operations, and I believe this is very important for when I set up my own factory in the future.
+Working as a management consultant will also help me to connect with relevant individuals in the field, which makes it easier to gain a stronger presence in supply chain & manufacturing.

 Professionally, I have gone through several internship experiences as CEO office which involves working alongside CEOs who used to be management consultants from BCG and Strategy&, and I gained plenty of professional experiences here.
-For instance, I have rotated to several roles in the company, which are business development & partnership and product manager here.
-It was challenging at first, not knowing anything but being forced to learn all parts of the company in one week without any onboarding session, but I learned to adapt quickly by having 1o1 sessions with relevant stakeholders and conducting personal research on the Internet; I eventually understood how the company runs quickly.
-Another professional skill that I gained is to create differentiation on how I communicate with different stakeholders.
-Communicating with external and internal stakeholders is definitely different, even communication among different internal teams may differ significantly.
+For instance, I have rotated to several roles in the company, which are business development & partnership and product manager.
+It was challenging at first, not knowing anything but being forced to learn all parts of the company in one week without any onboarding session.
+But I learned to adapt quickly by having 1o1 sessions with relevant stakeholders and conducting personal research on the Internet; I eventually understood how the company runs, fairly quickly.
+Another professional skill that I gained wass creating differentiation on how I communicate with different stakeholders.
+Communicating with external and internal stakeholders is definitely different; even communication among different internal teams may differ significantly.
 Some groups prefer offline meetings, some prefer online meetings, others prefer just quick messages through Slack - the needs of each division differ, yet a leader should be able to adjust with the team.
 Although I have acquired some professional skills that contribute in sharpening my work ethic, I believe gaining specialization prior to entering management consulting guarantees that I can provide better advice and services when working alongside businesses in the future.